01 of 06

 - Straight pins

-- Pillow form or polyester fiberfill for stuffing
+- Pillow form or polyester fiberfill for the stuffing

 - Decorative cording/trim